skilesare/immortality/a_new_constitution/article-i---commentary.md

 _
 Senators and Representatives shall be chosen by ranked choice election by the inhabitants of the State for which they are a candidate._

-This establishes the ranked coice voting scheme for the House and Senate.
-The concept is the same for the senete except that only one senator is chosen at a time.
-This can still encourage third party candiates by giving citizens the ability to vote for a fringe candidate first and then major party candidate 2nd so that their vote will still count when the thrid party is elemenated.
-On the other hand, enough people doing the same may elimenate the main candidates and elevate an outsider.
+This establishes the ranked choice voting scheme for the House and Senate.
+The concept is the same for the senate except that only one senator is chosen at a time.
+This can still encourage third party candidates by giving citizens the ability to vote for a fringe candidate first and then major party candidate 2nd so that their vote will still count when the third party is eliminated.
+On the other hand, enough people doing the same may eliminate the main candidates and elevate an outsider.

-_States in which elect more than 3 representatives will have their State sectioned into smaller subdistrics for elections by programatic geographic algorithm that proceedes in allocations of five miles squared from the North West corner of the territory and moving East, then south until the proportional number of geographically elected citizens is reached.
-Neither Congress, nor state ledgislatures my alter the allotment of subdistrics for any reason or in any way unless this constitution is ammended._
+_States in which elect more than 3 representatives will have their State sectioned into smaller subdistrict for elections by programmatic geographic algorithm that proceeds in allocations of five miles squared from the North West corner of the territory and moving East, then south until the proportional number of geographically elected citizens is reached.
+Neither Congress, nor state legislatures my alter the allotment of subdistrict for any reason or in any way unless this constitution is amended._

-This clause eleminates gerrymandering.
-By dividing subdistricts by algorithem we reduce the ability for state governments to collude to take control of the house by splitting districts to neutralize a minority vote.
+This clause eliminates gerrymandering.
+By dividing subdistricts by algorithm we reduce the ability for state governments to collude to take control of the house by splitting districts to neutralize a minority vote.

 _No subdistrict shall elect more than 3 representatives._